-You can fix the issue, by going to your Watch App and downloading the watchOS 4.0.1 upgrade.
-This upgrade was released on October 4th, 2017 and the connectivity issue is now resolved.
-But the new software is currently not being shipped in Apple products.
-The software in the watch you purchase needs to be updated manually to avoid this issue.
+You can fix the issue, by going to your Watch App and downloading the most recent watchOS 5.1.3 upgrade.
+This upgrade was released on January 22nd, 2019.
+The connectivity issue was resolved in previous updates.
+The latest software may not be currently shipped in Apple products.
+The software in the watch you purchase needs to be updated manually.

-Summing up our thoughts on the new eSIM in the Apple Watch
+Summing up our thoughts on the new eSIM in Apple Watches

 Industry rumours suggest that the eSIM used in the Apple Watch is a cobbled together version, based as much on Apple propitiatory rules (both technical and business) as the GSMA standard.
 It’s really only Apple who have the clout required to insist that phone companies do this.
 The fact that they insist the user pairs the watch with the phone and has a plan from the same phone company for the watch as it does for the phone is extremely strange from a technical standpoint.
 It does fit with Apple’s restrictive practices, however.
 They generally try and ‘ensure a good experience’ for their users by removing some confusing options.
-Android devices and manufacturers do not do that, however.
-That means the next few months could be interesting.
+Android devices and manufacturers do not do that, though.
 As Samsung and other Android phone manufacturers start to use the facilities offered by the eSIM the benefits are likely to be felt a great deal more by early adopters who are prepared to figure out how to use it.

 Tying together what Apple have been doing elsewhere in the world is often difficult.
 They’re such a huge company that they file a lot of patents, some of which end up going nowhere.
 One view of their intent, as demonstrated through the examples on this page, is that Apple (and others, including Samsung) have trailed the eSIM in various formats and settled on a version of the technology which suits the need.

 There needs to be some way to transition the many millions of iPhone users around the world to the new SIM technology without confusing or alienating them.
-A lot of people buy the iPhone each year and testing the processes that will need to be changed on the full commercial release of their new iPhone 8 might be too risky.
-It is a formidable job but this eSIM watch could be the way to introduce a very new concept softly, both testing the processes which surround it and exposing people to the concept which, for many, will be new.
+A lot of people buy the iPhone each year, and they began experiencing the processes that will need to be changed from the full commercial release of the iPhone 8 and up.
+It is a formidable job but this eSIM watch may have been a favorable method to introduce a very new concept softly, both testing the processes which surround it and exposing people to the concept which, for many, will still be new today.